mantidproject/mantid/docs/source/algorithms/SofQW-v1.rst

 This algorithm can operate in one of three modes.
 Each mode simply runs a different algorithm to perform the computation:

 - *Centre*: performs a basic centre-point rebinning, see :ref:`algm-SofQWCentre`
-- *Polygon*: performs a parallel-piped rebin, taking into account the curvature of the output bins see :ref:`algm-SofQWPolygon`
+- *Polygon*: performs a parallel-piped rebin, taking into account the curvature of the output bins, see :ref:`algm-SofQWPolygon`
-- *NormalisedPolygon*: performs the same rebin as *Polygon* but the output bins normalised by the contributing overlap area see :ref:`algm-SofQWNormalisedPolygon`
+- *NormalisedPolygon*: performs the same rebin as *Polygon* but the output bins normalised by the contributing overlap area, see :ref:`algm-SofQWNormalisedPolygon`

 The energy binning will not be changed by this algorithm, so the input workspace should already have the desired bins (though this axis can be